 Why Colonies Raise New Queens

 A strong and actively laying queen is one of the essential components of a successful honey bee colony.
-She provides a constant source of new workers and, through her pheromones, helps to direct the activities that keep the colony healthy and productive.
+She provides a constant source of new workers.
+Through her pheromones, she helps to direct the activities that keep the colony healthy and productive.
 There are several scenarios, however, that will prompt a colony to naturally produce a new queen.

 Aging or Ill Queens

-An aging or ill queen will often produce fewer and/or lower quality eggs, and the pattern of her laying often becomes spotty.
-These and other specific cues will cause the workers to produce supersedure cells, where the colony will raise new queens to replace the failing queen.
+An aging or ill queen will often produce fewer and/or lower quality eggs.
+The pattern of her laying often becomes spotty.
+These and other specific cues will cause the workers to produce supersedure cells.
+A supersedure cell is where the colony will raise new queens to replace the failing queen.

-Hives that become too crowded will often cause the queen to leave in search of a new home, usually taking more than half of the hive’s workers with her.
+Hives that become too crowded will often cause the queen to leave in search of a new home.
+The queen usually takes more than half of the hive’s workers with her.
 When a colony senses their queen is preparing to swarm, they will produce swarm cells to raise a new queen who will take her place after she is gone.

-When a hive loses its queen to illness or injury, a colony will quickly recognize her absence as the levels of her pheromones rapidly drop in the hive.
+When a hive loses its queen to illness or injury, a colony will quickly recognize her absence.
+They are able to notice this as the levels of her pheromones rapidly drop in the hive.
 This will trigger workers bees to select several young larvae and feed them exclusively on royal jelly to create new queens.

 Why Beekeepers Raise New Queens